Table of Contents

 For example, predictive analytics automations involving machine learning review historical inventory and sales data to improve demand forecasting and procurement.

 Alternatively, cognitive analytics automations — programs where machine learning and artificial intelligence model human decision based on data sets — facilitate a smoother, quicker decision-making process.
+The smooth AI decision-making comes from the processes based on the deep neural networks of the ML models.

 Automation can also be applied in some of your transportation processes.

-Route-optimization automations determine the best routes and assign the most suitable carrier for shipments, which can help reduce transit time and lower shipping costs.
+Route-optimisation automations determine the best routes and assign the most suitable carrier for shipments, which can help reduce transit time and lower shipping costs.

 Many automation tools give you better supply chain visibility with real-time transit tracking.
 This enables you to keep a close eye on where your vehicles are, which inventory items are in transit, and whether there are any potential delays.